phaserjs/phaser/README.md

 * Group.iterate has a new `returnType`: `RETURN_ALL`.
 This allows you to return all children that pass the iteration test in an array.
 * The property `checkCollision.none` in the ArcadePhysics.Body class was available, but never used internally.
 It is now used and checked by the `separate` method.
 By setting `checkCollision.none = true` you can disable all collision and overlap checks on a Body, but still retain its motion updates (thanks @samme #2661)
 * Math.rotateToAngle takes two angles (in radians), and an interpolation value, and returns a new angle, based on the shortest rotational distance between the two.
+* Math.getShortestAngle will return the shortest angle between the two given angles.
+Angles are in the range -180 to 180, which is what `Sprite.angle` uses.
+So you can happily feed this method two sprite angles, and get the shortest angle back between them (#2494)

 ### Updates